Ryan-Andrade/Final-Project/README.md

 We created the ML algorithm to predict if a stock will increase or decrease by the close of market

 What are you currently working on/ what progress will we see before next time?

-Create a flask/html page to create an interactive webpage for data visualization
+Creating a flask/html page to create an interactive webpage for data visualization

 Is there anything blocking your progress?
 Current knowledge HTML and Flask (need to review modules for a refresher)

 Everyone is creating their own Branches and will be dropping the last column and filtering for the start of 2021.
 Then creating summary statistics and a visualization to help further understand.